AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/prestashop.md

 ---
 title: Connect PrestaShop
-description: Learn how to connect PrestaShop data to MBI.
+description: Learn how to connect PrestaShop data to [!DNL MBI].
 ---
 # Connect PrestaShop